erikw/restic-automatic-backup-scheduler/README.md

 If you want to run an all-classic cron job instead, do like this:

 * `etc/cron.d/restic`: Depending on your system's cron, put this in `/etc/cron.d/` or similar, or copy the contents to $(sudo crontab -e).
 The format of this file is tested under FreeBSD, and might need adaptions depending on your cron.
+  * You can use `$ make install-cron` to copy it over to `/etc/cron.d`.
 * `sbin/cron_mail`: A wrapper for running cron jobs, that sends output of the job as an email using the mail(1) command.

 # Uninstall

-There is a make target to remove all files (scripts and configs) that were installed by `sudo make install`.
+There is a make target to remove all files (scripts and configs) that were installed by `sudo make install-*`.
 Just run:

 ```console
 $ sudo make uninstall